commenthol/configg/doc/documentation.md

 ## Environment Variables

 "configg" uses some environment variable to control its behaviour.
-It can also use custom environment variables to override your app's configuration.
 In both cases, these are generally exported in your shell before loading the app, but can also be supplied on the command line or in your app bootstrap.

 Example exporting to the OS before loading your app: